Legal Assistance for Clients in Marion & Polk Counties and Throughout Oregon and the Pacific Northwest Since 2009

 Having no felony convictions, significant misdemeanors, or three or more other misdemeanors and posing no threat to national security or public safety.

-The application process involves submitting Form I-821D, Form I-765, and Form I-765WS, along with supporting documentation and the needed fees to U.S. Citizenship and Immigration Services (USCIS).
+The application process involves submitting Form I-821D, Form I-765, and Form I-765WS, along with supporting documentation and the required fees to U.S. Citizenship and Immigration Services (USCIS).
 You will attend a biometrics appointment for identity verification.

 Many DACA applicants in Oregon work with local organizations or school counselors who help verify school attendance and residency documents.
 Our team coordinates with these resources so your paperwork meets USCIS standards.
 In Marion and Polk counties, applicants may need to provide documentation tied to local schools, jobs, or community service activities.
 We help answer questions about submitting materials specific to Oregon’s guidelines so the process moves forward with fewer delays.